For by him were all things created, that are in heaven, and that are in earth, visible and invisible,..

 -and electrons.

---The oxygen diffuses out of the plant as a waste product which animals in turn breathe in order to sustain animal life.
+--The oxygen diffuses out of the plant as a waste product which animals in turn breathe in order to sustain animal life. --The hydrogen, along with the electrons energized by light, converts a compound called NADP into NADPH by adding a hydrogen.

 --That energized molecule is later used, through a series of molecular machines, to provide the energy to add inorganic phosphate to Adenosine Diphosphate (ADP) to produce Adenosine Triphosphate (ATP).